chrishenri/rw3d_manual/docs/source/examples.rst

     :align: center
     :width: 100%

+    Grid and topography of the domain visualized in Paraview

 In this example, we will simulate the arrival of particle in a series of groundwater bodies located in the island of Bornholm, Denmark.
 All input files are located in the folder ``examples\Bornholm_groundwater_bodies``